 Step 2: Eliminate the Toxins While I was waiting on the results of the blood test I started the binder Cholestyramine (CSM).
 A binder is something you take to help”bind” substances to get them out of your body.
 CSM is specific for mold toxins.
 I remember starting this October 2016 but by first “mold specialist” decided I did not have a mold illness he had me stop.
 WOW!
 WRONG!
 But I am so familiar with bad doctors.
 In 23 years with a chronic illness I can only name 3 good doctors.

 Start CSM slow.
 My doctor wants me to build up to 4 times a day.
 I started with one and was at 3 after one month.
 Slower is better.
 I take magnesium citrate and/or fiber to keep bowels moving since it can make you constipated.
 I also do regular coffee enemas as my detox protocol so I’m good.
 I do notice that sometimes I get weird vision for a short period after I take it but then it goes away.
 Apparently, that’s ok per my doctor.
 So, I’m tolerating it fairly well.
 Also, pay attention to the directions about not taking it with medications or food.

 I got the intensification effect after 5 weeks of CSM and had to stop.
 Now I have to take fish oils to being down the inflammation.
 I built up slowly on it and once I get to the top dose my doctor recommends I stay at that for 5 days and then I can restart CSM at the low dose.
-After 2 weeks on CSM I can go to step 3.
+After a few more weeks on CSM I can go to step 3.

 Step 3: Treat MARCoNS: Multiple Antibiotic Resistant Coagulase Negative Staphylococci.
 I tested positive for this Staph infection by using a nasal swab test.
 To treat this I will be starting a nasal spray with Silver and EDTA a biofilm buster.